Burkina Faso President Kabore detained by soldiers | DW | 24.01.2022

 Reports from the country are anyway difficult to verify owing to the poor quality of telephone connections and an outage of the mobile internet since Sunday.

-In another development, hooded soldiers were seen outside the country's state TV on Monday by a journalist from the AFP news agency.
+In another development, soldiers in balaclavas were seen outside the country's state TV on Monday by a journalist from the AFP news agency.
 It was unclear whether they were loyal to the government and protecting the site or from the side of the mutineers.

 Kabore's government has been facing growing protests against its handling of a deadly Islamist insurgency in the country.